Recent Posts From Articles

 Hausat?
 Germany’s housing shortage

 More skilled workers emigrate from Germany than immigrate.
-Of all OECD countries, Germany has the third highest emigration rate.
-75% of emigrants have a university degree.”
+Of all OECD countries, Germany has the third highest emigration rate.”

 China’s Middle Eastern Meddling